-Looking for a WebRTC training?
+Looking for a WebRTC Tutorial?
 Search no more.
 My online WebRTC course is here.

 I will be relaunching my Advanced WebRTC Architecture Course next week, so it is time to see what you’ll find in this WebRTC training program I’ve created and fine-tuned for over a year now.

 Prefer watching and listening more than reading?
 Join my free webinar on Wednesday for a quick lesson on WebRTC architecture related topics, where I’ll also be explaining the WebRTC training course and its contents.

 The sections below explain the various parts of this unique WebRTC training.
 These are decidedly focused on delivering the best learning experience possible.

 The course is designed and built around 7 main modules:

 Each module includes multiple lesson, and each lesson is a recorded video session of anywhere between 10-40 minutes of length.
 Most lessons also include additional links and some written content in them.